FAQs

 Yes, treatment is free to ICOM students when treated by a final year student in their supervised / trainee clinics or with the second year practical day groups.
 There is also a student discount available for appointments with fully qualified BAcC registered practitioners in the Acupuncture Clinic.

-In the final year, you will be given practice/business management lectures plus career planning development help.
-These will help you to understand all the aspects necessary to start your own practice, including planning, marketing, finance, taxation.
-When you graduate, we offer spaces in our graduate clinics at the college for a couple of months to allow you increase your confidence.
+In the final year, you will be given practice/business management lectures plus career planning and development help.
+These lectures will help you to understand all the aspects necessary to start your own practice, including planning, marketing, finance and taxation, etc.

 Of course the answer is yes.
 As in any profession your commitment and effort will bring reward.
 You will have to allow for a period in which you build up your practice and client base, but once this is established a very good income can be made.
 Acupuncture is an area of healthcare that is growing well – it is used more and more each year, both within the NHS and by private patients.
 Read more here.